The Ones Below: Plot

-Kate and Justin are invited to supper by Jon and Theresa.
+Jon and Theresa invite Kate and Justin to supper.
 Kate brings the baby monitor, over which she hears an adult breathing.
-Convinced there is someone in the flat, she rushes upstairs to find the bath overflowing.
-Over the next few days, Kate grows increasingly suspicious about the other couple's behaviour.
-Kate leaves Billy with Theresa and then sneaks back upstairs to observe her secretly.
-She sees Theresa take pictures of Billy and put him to her breast, apparently in an attempt to breastfeed him.
-Appalled, Kate breaks into Theresa's flat and finds the camera with photos of Billy and photos of Jon and Theresa in public with Billy.
-She also discovers a fully furnished nursery complete with a framed photo of Jon and Theresa holding a baby, presumably Billy.
-Kate later drags Justin downstairs and forces her way into the flat only to find that the photos have been wiped from the camera and the picture in the nursery has been changed.
+She rushes upstairs to find the bath overflowing.
+Kate grows increasingly suspicious about the other couple's behaviour.
+She leaves Billy with Theresa then sneaks back upstairs to observe her secretly.
+She sees Theresa take pictures of Billy and put him to her breast.
+Kate breaks into Theresa's flat and finds a camera containing photos of Billy, and photos of Jon and Theresa out in public with him.
+She also discovers a furnished nursery with a framed photo of Jon and Theresa holding Billy.
+When Kate later brings Justin downstairs to see, the camera is empty and the picture in the nursery has been changed.

-Kate, now on the verge of a complete breakdown, asks Justin to move to a new flat.
-They find a new place and he works from home until moving day.
-This plan is cut short when he's called to work for an emergency.
-He hands Kate the milk, which she's often seen drinking, as he's leaving and tells her to call the moving van for tomorrow.
-When Justin reaches the office, he discovers there is no urgent meeting.
-He then receives an email from Kate stating she's "so sorry."
-He rushes home to find Kate drowned in the bath, apparently having killed herself after tossing the baby into a nearby canal.
-Heartbroken, Justin moves out, as do Jon and Theresa.
+Justin works from home until they can move to a new flat.
+He is called to the office for an emergency, and as he leaves he hands Kate the milk.
+He finds there is no emergency at the office, but receives an email from Kate saying she's "so sorry."
+He rushes home to find Kate drowned in the bath, apparently having killed herself after tossing the baby into the canal.
+Justin moves out, as do Jon and Theresa.

-The flashback that follows reveals what really happened: Theresa and Jon drugged Kate via the milk from the bottle Justin handed to her on the way out of the door; Jon sent Kate's "sorry" email to Justin from her laptop; and Theresa, dressed in Kate's clothes, threw a bundle resembling a swaddled baby into the canal.
-It's later intimated that the bundle was Kate and Justin's cat.
+In flashback Theresa and Jon drug Kate via the milk; Jon sends Kate's "sorry" email from her laptop; and Theresa, dressed in Kate's clothes, throws a bundle resembling a swaddled baby into the canal.
+It is intimated that the bundle was Kate and Justin's cat.

-The final scene shows Jon and Theresa in their new home in Germany, where they're settling with their baby, "Peter."
+Jon and Theresa settle into their new home in Germany, with their baby, "Peter."